 15. Chicken Taco Soup

 Give Taco Tuesday a break and try out this easy soup!
 The broth is a little spicy but full of seasonings like cumin, chili powder, paprika and oregano.
 The corn kernels add a little sweetness to help balance the spicy flavors.
-You'll love this!
+You'll love this one pot soup!
 Just don't skip out on the margaritas.

 16. Creamy Tomato and Tortellini Soup